JetBrains/mps-coderules/docs/content/language.md

 A production is triggered when there are constraint occurrences matching all constraints in production’s head.
 When a constraint with logical variable as one of its arguments is matched, that variable becomes bound to the corresponding argument of the matching occurrence.
 The scope of the binding is this production’s guard and body.

-Pattern matching is also possible with terms, optionally containing logical variables, serving as patterns.
+There is support for pattern matching, which relies on terms, optionally containing logical variables, serving as patterns.
 For this to work, a logical variable that serves as a constraint argument should have a pattern attached.

 ![](img/language-convertsto-500.png)
 _(production with pattern matching)_

-Everywhere where locations in the source code (model) must be referenced, node references are used, which are introduced with the `@` symbol.
+Everywhere locations in the source code (model) must be referenced, node references are used, which are introduced with the `@` symbol.

 ![](img/language-typeof-550.png)
 _(example of constraint argument referring to a location)_